Security Officers vs. Technology: Finding the Right Balance in Business Security

 • Lack of Human Judgment: Technology follows pre-programmed instructions and may not always respond appropriately in unpredictable situations.
 An alarm may be triggered, but the system cannot determine whether the threat is genuine or a false alarm, which could lead to unnecessary responses or delays.

-• Vulnerability to Cyber Attacks: With the rise of interconnected systems, cybersecurity is a growing concern.
+cybersecurity is a growing concern.
 Hackers can exploit weaknesses in technology-based security systems, leading to breaches or disabling critical security infrastructure.

 • Limited Interpersonal Skills: Automated systems are excellent for detecting unauthorised access or monitoring physical spaces, but they cannot de-escalate conflicts, comfort frightened individuals, or manage public relations during an emergency.
 This is where the human touch of security officers becomes invaluable.